waigitdas/Mitochondrial-DNA-Research/Knowledge_Graph/Analytics/Dropped_Haplotree_Variants/readme.md

 -->
 <hr>

-# Analysis of Dropped Path Variants in Parent-Child mtDNA Sequences
+# Set Algebra of Dropped Path Variants

 ## Overview
 This document explains the set algebra used to analyze dropped variants between parent and child mitochondrial DNA (mtDNA) sequences.
 The analysis is based on set operations performed in a Neo4j knowledge graph.